 ARE LOW MILEAGE CARS BETTER THAN HIGH MILEAGE CARS?

+Yes, but you also need to consider the car's age and condition.
 Ideally, you want to find a relatively young used car with a full service history that has a low number of miles on the clock.
-If this isn't possible, you need to look at mileage in conjunction with the car's condition and age.

 Finding a low mileage car that has been well maintained with regular servicing and replacement parts where necessary can provide you with buying confidence, even if the car is quite old.